How Much Does Security Awareness Training Cost? A Market Analysis

 Cost of managed security awareness training platforms

-These providers are typically consultants in the country or region you operate in and have hands-on, relevant knowledge of your industry or business requirements.
+These companies are typically consultants in the country or region you operate in and have hands-on, relevant knowledge of your industry or business requirements.
 For example, they may thoroughly understand your compliance or privacy obligations or know trending pertinent threats to your business.

-These training providers typically offer a variety of training solutions depending on your business needs.
+They will typically offer a variety of training solutions depending on your business needs.
 For example, the training may be virtual or in-person and use self-service, semi or fully managed platforms to help power their security awareness training offering.

 Open-source tools are usually much more limited in capability and require significant investment from internal employees to get them off the ground.